 Tax losses, interest and EBITDA carried forward, as well as current-year losses, are not transferred to the receiving partnership.
 Thus, such losses may only be offset against any merger profit resulting from a transfer of the assets at fair market value or an interim value.
-Normally, the tax losses carried forward are not entirely used since the tax losses carried forward for corporate income tax and trade tax purposes usually differ.
+Normally, the tax losses carried forward are not entirely used since the tax losses carried forward for CIT and trade tax purposes usually differ.
 Moreover, the set-off of tax losses carried forward is further restricted by the minimum taxation rules.
 In addition, any interest carried forward resulting from the limitations of the earnings-stripping rules is not transferred to the receiving entity.

 Merger of a German corporation into another German corporation